 Related reads: Online Dating 101 | Dating Feels Like A Job

-No Likes On Dating Apps: No Likes On Hinge, Bumble, Tinder – No Luck On Dating Apps – Online Dating Is Exhausting, Online Dating Can Lead To Burnout, When To Give Up On Dating Apps
+No Likes On Dating Apps: Hinge, Bumble – No Luck On Dating Apps

 It can take several weeks or months to see any meaningful likes come through on dating apps.
 Some apps have small user bases, some curate profiles shown, while others rely on algorithms to decide who to show you to and vice-versa.